Software Comparison

 - Free trial: Yes

-- EUR pricing guaranteed: No โ may fluctuate with exchange rates
+- EUR pricing guaranteed: Yes

 At entry level, Sage is the more affordable option.
 However, total cost of ownership depends on the number of users, add-ons, and features your business requires.
 Always calculate the full annual cost for your team size before committing.